Azure-Samples/app-service-dotnet-manage-web-apps/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Web Apps in C# #

  Azure App Service basic sample for managing web apps.
   - Create 3 web apps under the same new app service plan:
     - 1, 2 are in the same resource group, 3 in a different one
     - Stop and start 1, restart 2
     - Add Java support to app 3
   - List web apps
   - Delete a web app

 ## Running this Sample ##